programble/pult/README.md

 ruby-project $ pult rackup   # available at http://ruby-project.dev
 ```

+Pult works by setting the `PORT` environment variable, so it can be used
+to start any server process that reads `PORT`.

 ### Custom domains

 By default, Pult uses the name of the current directory to determine